-- 1. The WCPO skipjack stock is a critically important stock for global tuna canning supplies, other commercial tuna products and small-scale, artisanal and subsistence fisheries.
+- The WCPO skipjack tuna stock is a critically important stock for global tuna canning supplies, other commercial tuna products and small-scale, artisanal and subsistence fisheries.
 The effective management and sustainable use of this stock is important both to the peoples of the states in whose waters this stock occurs and to the fleets that harvest them.
 The stock is especially important for SIDS, for some of whom this stock is the natural resource on which their sustainable development most heavily depends. - 2.
-Establishing a Target Reference Point (TRP) for this stock is an important step in the development of a Harvest Strategy to ensure the effective management and sustainable use of this stock, and secure recognition of fisheries on WCPO skipjack as sustainable.
+Establishing a Target Reference Point (TRP) for this stock is an important step in the development of a harvest strategy to ensure the effective management and sustainable use of this stock.
 In this respect, the proposed CMM is also an important step in the implementation of CMM 2014-06 on establishing a harvest strategy for key fisheries and stocks in the WCPO. - 3.
-The draft CMM responds to the decision of WCPFC10 to consider and adopt a TRP for skipjack at WCPFC11, and the advice from SC10 advocating for the adoption of a TRP and Harvest Control Rules for skipjack.
+The draft CMM responds to the decision of WCPFC10 to consider and adopt a TRP for skipjack tuna, and the advice from the Scientific Committee advocating for the adoption of a TRP and harvest control rule for skipjack tuna.
 The analytical basis for the proposal was presented to SC10 (SPC and PNA, 2014).
-The draft CMM was presented to WCPFC11 but was not adopted, largely because of opposition from a Commission Member which proposed an alternative and higher TRP.
-The draft has been revised as indicated to take into account comments made by Commission members at WCPFC11.

-4. PNA Members have adopted the TRP proposed in the draft CMM as an interim skipjack TRP for the purpose of developing HCRs.
-PNA welcomes comments and suggestions from Scientific Committee members before submitting the draft CMM for consideration at WCPFC12.
+The draft CMM was presented to WCPFC11 but was not adopted.
+The draft has been revised, as indicated, to take into account comments made by Commission members at WCPFC11, SC11 and TCC11. - 4.
+PNA Members have adopted the TRP proposed in the draft CMM as an interim skipjack tuna TRP for the purpose of developing a harvest control rule.